-You can view the agenda on your iPad or Android Device with the free modern.gov app.
+You can view the agenda on your iPad, Android Device or Blackberry Playbook with the free modern.gov app.

 Members of the Council should ensure that their device is sufficiently charged, although a limited number of charging points will be available in Members Services.